Some traders use business practices such as geo-blocking to create artificial barriers and restrict consumers’ access to services

 ECC-Net is now calling for greater clarity on what constitutes discrimination under Article 20.2 and for stronger enforcement when breaches by service providers occur.

 “The Services Directive has been an important step in improving the functioning of the Single Market for services.
-However, complaints received by ECC-Net confirmed that the principle of non-discrimination of Article 20.2 has not been effective in combatting unjustified service differentiation and it has not reduced legal uncertainty.
+However, complaints received by ECC-Net confirmed that the principle of non-discrimination of Article 20.2 has not been effective in combating unjustified service differentiation and it has not reduced legal uncertainty.
 Consumers too often face restrictions with no justification while the reasons invoked by traders are unconvincing and lack objective criteria.”, says Leena Lindström, director of ECC Finland.

 ECC-Net welcomes the European Commission’s acknowledgement that further action is necessary to give effect to the principle of non-discrimination and develop rules against discrimination based on the nationality or place of residence of consumers.
 We also welcome the Digital Single Market and the Single Market Strategy initiatives, as well as the Commission’s adoption of the e-commerce package which is a major step forward in tackling geo-blocking, making cross-border parcel delivery more affordable and efficient, and promoting consumer trust through better protection and enforcement.”